 Currently, thin film solar cells usually have lower conversion efficiency than crystalline solar panels.
 This means they generate less renewable energy from a given surface area, requiring larger installations to produce the same amount of solar power.
 This is most disadvantageous when space is limited.

-Uses For Thin Film Solar Panels
+Uses For Thin Film Solar Cells

 Building-Integrated Photovoltaics (BIPV)